-HMRC is planning to collect more data about the UK taxpayers, like job titles and working hours, with the purpose of tackling tax evasion.
+HMRC is planning to collect more data about UK taxpayers, like job titles and working hours, to tackle tax evasion.

 Is this data grab justified?
 How will it affect businesses and individuals?
 Learn more about it below!

 To improve the data collected from the taxpayers, HMRC presented a consultation document that covers six main areas:

 - The business sector of the self-employed;

 - The occupations of employees and the self-employed;

 - The location of an employment or a business;

 - Dividends paid to shareholders in owner-managed businesses;

 - The start and end dates of self-employment.